A complete theory of the Clifford commutant: Overview of the results

 In this section, we contextualize our results by discussing previous literature.
 The Clifford group commutant has garnered significant attention because, although Clifford operators form classically simulable quantum circuits, their randomness properties are remarkable.
 The uniform distribution over multiqudits Clifford unitaries is a unitary $2$-design for prime-dimensional qudits~\cite{divincenzo_quantum_2002, dankert_efficient_2005, dankert_exact_2009} and can be shown to be $3$-designs for qubits~\cite{zhu_multiqubit_2017, webb_clifford_2016}.
 While demonstrating that the Clifford group forms a unitary $3$-design does not necessarily require understanding its commutant for $k=3$, this understanding becomes fundamental for larger values of $k$.

-As noted in Ref.~\cite{gross_schurweyl_2019}, early insights into the commutant of the Clifford group can be traced back to the seminal work of Nebe, Rains, and Sloane on self-dual codes~\cite{nebe_2006}, although this has not been their primary focus.
+As noted in Ref.~\cite{gross_schurweyl_2019}, early connections to the commutant of the Clifford group can already be found in the work of Nebe, Rains, and Sloane on self-dual codes and Clifford-Weil groups~\cite{nebe_2006}.
+Their work studies invariant spaces associated with tensor powers of the Clifford group in a broad algebraic setting.
+From the perspective of quantum information theory, the commutant of the Clifford group arises naturally within this framework, although explicit descriptions of its structure were not the primary focus of their work.
 Beyond $k=3$, one of the first significant results is presented in a series of works, see Refs.~\cite{zhu_clifford_2016, helsen_representations_2018}, which proved that the Clifford group is not a $4$-design but fails \textit{gracefully} to be a unitary $4$-design by requiring only an additional element to generate the commutant of the Clifford group for $k=4$.
 This result marked the beginning of new insights into the theory of nonstabilizerness or magic, indicating that $k=4$ copies are the minimal number sufficient for quantifying magic, leading to the inception of stabilizer entropies~\cite{leone_stabilizer_2022}.
 However, until then, the commutant of the Clifford group for higher values of $k$ remained unknown.

 Significant progress has been made in Ref.~\cite{gross_schurweyl_2019}.
-Gross, Nezami, and Walter, based on key insights from Nebe et al.~\cite{nebe2000invariantscliffordgroups}, exploited the fundamental observation that the Clifford commutant can be characterized by examining the Clifford orbit, namely the Clifford twirling introduced in \cref{eq:twirlingintro}, applied to Pauli operators.
+Building on key insights from Nebe et al.~\cite{nebe2000invariantscliffordgroups}, Gross, Nezami, and Walter exploited the fundamental observation that the Clifford commutant can be characterized by examining Clifford orbits — specifically, via the Clifford twirling introduced in \cref{eq:twirlingintro} applied to Pauli operators, an approach that had been tentatively explored in~\cite{Van_den_Nest_2005,zhu_clifford_2016}.
 This key observation greatly simplifies the characterization of the commutant.
-Using this strategy, the authors developed a basis, which corresponds to our \emph{independent graph-based Pauli monomials} basis, to compute the dimension of the commutant for $k \leq n+1$.
-Additionally, they introduced an alternative basis for $k \leq n+1$ using the notion of Lagrangian subspaces, which coincides with the basis of the reduced Pauli monomials, see \cref{def:reducedpaulimonomials}, leading to a number of interesting applications.
+Using this strategy, the authors developed a basis — corresponding to our \emph{independent graph-based Pauli monomials} basis — to compute the dimension of the commutant for $k \leq n+1$.
+Additionally, they introduced an alternative basis for $k \leq n+1$ using the notion of Lagrangian subspaces, which coincides with the basis of the reduced Pauli monomials (see \cref{def:reducedpaulimonomials}), leading to a number of interesting applications.